-Construction in progress costs at December 31, 2013 related to a quality assurance software system.
-As of December 31, 2013, the system had not been placed in service and therefore had not been subject to depreciation.
-All of the costs had been captured as of December 31, 2013, and the system was implemented on January 1, 2014.
+Construction in progress costs at December 31, 2014 primarily relate to a software project.
+As of December 31, 2014, the costs related to the software project in construction in progress had not been placed in service and therefore had not been subject to depreciation or amortization.
+We estimate the additional cost to complete the project to be approximately \$12,000 as of December 31, 2014 and the project to be completed and implemented in the second quarter of 2015.